scarv/scarv-cpu/docs/pipeline.md

   - Fetch: Responsible for fetching data from memory and presenting it to the decode stage.
   - Decode: Transforms RISC-V encoded instructions into pipeline encodings.
+Gathers all operands needed to execute an instruction.
-  - Dispatch : Gathers all operands needed to execute an instruction.
+  - Execute: Performs compute on the instruction as needed.
-  - Execute: Performs compute on the instruction as needed and accesses data memory.
+  - Memory: Accesses data memory.
   - Writeback: Commits results to architectural state, sends control flow changes to the fetch stage, interracts with CSR registers.